Sage Mashed Potatoes

 As much as we love them, mashed potatoes can seem a bit plain next to the other, brighter dishes on the holiday table.
 So we were excited to test a recipe from Marietta, a home cook in upstate New York, for sage mashed potatoes, which involves a few ingenious methods for infusing the herb’s brisk fragrance into the mash.
 Here’s how to do it.

-Enlarge Image Credit: Todd Coleman1.
-Cut 3 lbs. unskinned red potatoes into large chunks and remove the leaves from 6 sprigs of fresh sage, then cook the potatoes and sage stems in a large pot of boiling salted water until the potatoes are just tender, about 20 minutes.
+- Remove the leaves from the sage, then cook the potatoes and sage stems in a large pot of boiling salted water until the potatoes are just tender, about 20 minutes.
 While the potatoes cook, mince the fresh sage leaves.

-2. Drain the potatoes, return them to the pot, mash them coarsely, and set aside.
-Add the boiled sage stems and minced leaves to a medium saucepan along with 2 cups half-and-half, 12 tbsp. unsalted butter, and 8 cloves minced garlic and heat the mixture over medium heat just until it begins to boil; immediately remove from heat and allow to steep for 30 minutes.
+- Drain the potatoes, return them to the pot, mash them coarsely, and set aside.
+Add the boiled sage stems and minced leaves to a medium saucepan along with half-and-half, butter, and garlic and heat the mixture over medium heat just until it begins to boil; immediately remove from heat and allow to steep for 30 minutes.